-Level 2: Scenic Improv - Focus on two-person scenes that are grounded and vulnerable.
+Improv 201: Theatricality - Focus on two-person scenes that are grounded and vulnerable.
 Learn techniques that can save any stalling scene.
 Realize that the funny comes when we aren't trying.

 Electives: Each round Improv Cincinnati offers one or two class electives.
 These are usually open to all students who have completed Level 1, though check class requirements to be sure.
 Typically, students who take both an Elective AND a Core Curriculum class can receive a discount.